robcsaszar/theskullery/documents/template.md

 ingredients:
 - for the meringue: # (we also have component subtitles, just add a ':')
-- 140|g egg whites *aprox.
-40g/egg*  # (all text between asterisks will automatically be slightly gray, monospaced, and put between brackets like magic; use for note-like comments)
-- 200|g caster sugar
+- 4| medium eggs, whites only
 - pinch of salt
 - 2| tsp cornstarch
 - 2| tsp white wine vinegar
 - 1| tsp vanilla extract
 - for the cream:
-- 360|ml heavy cream *cold*
+- 360|ml heavy cream *cold*  # (all text between asterisks will automatically be slightly gray, monospaced, and put between brackets like magic; use for note-like comments)
+- 200|g caster sugar
 - 3| tbsps powdered sugar
 - 1| tsp vanilla extract
 - strawberries, raspberries, blueberries *any kind of semi-tart fruit fits perfectly*